 Obtaining your RN requires a tremendous amount of effort.
-To effectively reach that goal it is important that you learn some tips and tricks about how to effectively set goals.
+To effectively reach that goal you must learn some tips and tricks about how to effectively set goals.

-When applied correctly, these tips will help you reach you RN and successfully complete all the small goal along the way.
+When applied correctly, these tips will help you reach your RN and complete all the small goals along the way.

 What is Your Why?

 Why do you want to be a nurse?